 Why can some people have a couple of drinks and walk away while others drink to excess?
 Experts now believe that alcohol abuse runs in families.
-Is alcoholism genetic or is there something else in play?
+There is evidence to a correlation between your family history of alcoholism and your chances of becoming addicted to alcohol.
+So, is alcoholism genetic or is there something else in play?

 Genetics or Heredity?

 The study of genetics explains that children receive genes from their parents.
 If alcohol abuse is genetic, it means that it must be a mix of specific genes or an alcoholism gene.
 In contrast, there’s the option of heredity.
 Heredity suggests that a gene parents pass on may have a mutation.
 Both could potentially increase a persons chances of developing an alcohol abuse issue.

 So far, scientists haven’t discovered the alcoholism gene.
 Similarly, they haven’t found a mutation yet that would account for heredity.
 Therefore, they still argue about these scientific details.
 Because there is plenty of evidence that alcohol abuse runs in families, they do believe they’re on the right track.

 Some experts believe that a specific combination of genes can boost or minimize your risk.
 For example, if metabolizing alcohol results in unpleasant heat flashes and upset stomach, you’re unlikely to drink.
 In contrast, if your body responds favorably to an influx of alcohol with higher serotonin levels, you may drink more.
 It’s safe to say alcoholism is genetic and your family can play a role.

 Consider however that genetics or heredity only determine predisposition.
 They don’t dictate inevitability.
 For example, if you know that your family has a strong history of alcohol abuse, you might choose abstinence.
 It could protect you from following your parents’ examples.

 No Matter How an Alcohol Use Disorder Started, There’s Treatment